openharmony/docs/en/application-dev/reference/apis/js-apis-accessibility-GesturePoint.md

-# @ohos.accessibility.GesturePoint
+# @ohos.accessibility.GesturePoint (Gesture Point)

 The **GesturePoint** module provides APIs for creating gesture touch point information required for an accessibility application to inject gestures.

 > **NOTE**
 >